 This calculation is only valid for Endothremic Rx gas in a state of equilibrium.
 The equation will not work for a dew point calculation on Exothermic gases.
+Other types of processes will require empirical analysis.

 Troubleshooting Questions

 This section is organized alphabetically by the functional name of various instrument operations and features.
 Some explanations may be listed in more than one category since the problem can be approached from several different points of view.
 Each problem is presented as a question for typical problems that may be encountered.
 In most cases the problem can be resolved by changing a setup parameter in the instrument.